 The J. William Fulbright Foreign Scholarship Board (FSB) in Washington, D.C administers the Fulbright Program under policy guidelines.
 The Board is responsible for approving all Fulbright awards.
 The Board is composed of twelve educational and public leaders appointed by the President of the United States to formulate worldwide procedures and selection criteria for the Fulbright Program.
-The American Cultural Center supervises the program in Namibia.
+The U.S. Embassy’s American Cultural Center supervises the program in Namibia.

-A four year Bachelor’s degree from an accredited institution is required to qualify for Master’s Degree studies in the United States.
-Applicants must be Namibian citizens, in good health and proficient in English.
+A four-year Bachelor’s degree from an accredited institution is required to qualify for Master’s degree studies in the United States.
+Applicants must be Namibian citizens, in good health, and proficient in English.
 Applicants who are chosen to be finalists must be available for a personal interview.

 The online application can be access at the following link https://apply.iie.org/ffsp2020.
 Incomplete applications will not be considered for an interview.
 After completion of the online application form, you must also ensure that you have uploaded all the required documents.
 Applications are due April 5, 2019.
 Please note that this application cycle is for the year 2020 intake.
 Only shortlisted candidates will be contacted for an interview and will be required to take the required tests.